-We're thrilled to announce that 'Devon Brigade', the song you can see in the video above, has been nominated by the Americana Music Association UK in their UK Song of the Year category.
-The results will be announced at the AmericanaFest in Hackney on February 1st.
+We were thrilled when 'Devon Brigade', the song you can see in the video above, was nominated by the Americana Music Association UK in their UK Song of the Year 2017 category.
+The result was announced at the AmericanaFest in Hackney on February 1st.
 And while we didn't come first, it was still a proud moment for us.
 And we're busy writing songs for next year!

 POLICE DOG HOGAN